The In-Person Course

 “Finding Your Venture” is ENTR410

 A two-credit elective offered through the University of Michigan Center for Entrepreneurship.
-You can read the Fall 2022 syllabus here.
-The course is developed and taught by Brian Hayden and Mike McFall.
-Previous instructors include Thomas Zurbuchen and Paul Brown.
+You can read the Fall 2025 syllabus here.
+The course is developed and taught by Brian Hayden.
+Previous co-instructors include Thomas Zurbuchen and Paul Brown and Mike McFall.

 The community of presenters, instructors, students, faculty, and advisors extends beyond the classroom in Ann Arbor and into projects, companies, and relationships around the world.